 No

 Health centers are to indicate in the blanks the vendor, product name, version number, and certified health IT product list number.
-More information is available at ONC-ATCB.
+(More information is available at ONC-ATCB at http://onc-chpl.force.com/ehrcert.).
 If you have more than one EHR (if, for example, you acquired another practice which has its own EHR), report the EHR that will be the successor system.

 Vendor